USING A BUSINESS BROKER

-Once your business is valued, the sale process is governed by the terms agreed with you, so it is vital that everyone is on the same page.
+Once your business is appraised, the marketing and sale process is governed by the terms agreed with you, so it is vital that everyone is on the same page.
 Finding the right buyer – who is not just interested in the price but able to actually operate the business – will allow the sale process to achieve the best price and terms for both buyer and seller.

 The ingredients of a good business broker

 - Integrity: They need to earn your trust.
 After all, they are dealing with your livelihood – and what is likely to be your retirement funds!